cgarbin/cgarbin.github.io/_pages/about.md

 permalink: /about/
 layout: home
 title: "About"
-excerpt: "I'm a software architect and a Ph.D. candidate, focusing on machine learning."
+excerpt: "I'm a software engineer and a Ph.D. candidate, focusing on machine learning."
 toc: false
 ---

-I'm a software architect at [Atos Unify](https://unify.com/en/).
+I'm a software engineer at [MathWorks](https://www.mathworks.com/).
 More about my professional life on [LinkedIn](https://www.linkedin.com/in/christiangarbin/).
 Over the years, with the help of my colleagues, we were granted [a few patents](https://scholar.google.com/citations?user=q1ZmDvYAAAAJ&hl=en).